Quasi-periodic two-scale homogenisation and effective spatial dispersion in high-contrast media: Introduction

-We end the introduction with some words on the {\bf notation} used in this article.
 Vectors and vector-valued functions are represented by lower-case boldface symbols with the exception of the co-ordinate points. $\{ \bfe_1, \bfe_2, \bfe_3 \}$ denotes the Euclidean basis in $\RR^3$.
 For a vector $\bfu \in \RR^3$, we denote by $u_i$ its component with respect to $\bfe_i$, and write

-Points in $\RR^3$ will be denoted by the symbol $x$ and points in the unit cell $Q := (0,1)^3$ will be denoted by $y$.
+Points in $\RR^3$ will be denoted by the symbol $x$ and points in the unit cell $\square := [0,1)^3$ will be denoted by $y$.
 The notation $\partial_{i}$ will be used to denote partial differentiation with respect to the $i$-th coordinate variable, and we shall replace the suffix $i$ with $x_i$ or $y_i$ when we wish to emphasis the macroscopic or microscopic variable.
 Similarly, the notion ${\rm div}_x $, ${\rm div}_y$, $\bfnabla_x$, and $\bfnabla_y$, are used for the divergence or gradient of a function in terms of $x$ or $y$.
-The Einstein summation convention will not be used in this article, that is we do not sum with respect to repeated indices.